pyscript/pyscript/CONTRIBUTING.md

 * When you make changes locally, double check that your contribution follows the PyScript formatting rules by running `npm run lint`.
 Note that in this case you're looking for the errors, <u>**NOT**</u> the warnings (Unless the warning is created by a local change).
 If an error is found by lint you should fix it <u>**before**</u> creating a pull request

-Now that node and npm have both been updated `make setup` should work, and you can continue [setting up your environment](#setting-up-your-environment) without problems (hopefully).
+Now that node and npm have both been updated `make setup` should work, and you can continue [setting up your local environment](#setting-up-your-local-environment) without problems (hopefully).

 ## Places to start